wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/remotely-monitor-and-service-customer-equipment/includes/1-remotely-monitor-and-service-customer-equipment-overview.md

 <!--note from editor: The URL is visible - is that what you want?-->

-Reference Link: Use Connected Field Service to remotely monitor and service customer equipment.
+Reference Link: Use Connected Field Service to remotely monitor and service customer equipment
 [https://www.youtube.com/watch?v=Kb5LSac2Dy4&feature=youtu.be&spfreload=1](https://www.youtube.com/watch?v=Kb5LSac2Dy4&feature=youtu.be&spfreload=1")